-I've been struggling and messing around, with one or two cases, but... but I've just been messing around with them.
+I've been struggling and messing around with one or two cases that -- but I've just been messing around with them.
 I do that with friends of mine.
-I...
-I'm...
 I'm very bad that way.
-Take some poor trusting individual, uh...
-I know exactly what the case wants, I know exactly what the case needs, but I don't happen to be working on that at the time!
-I worked on that last... last month.
-And I say "all right, so and so and so," and it... there's also this stress.
-They sometimes will dive in with enormous confidence, into doing something weird because I ask them to do it - they figure out it probably is doable.
+Take some poor trusting individual, I know exactly what the case wants, I know exactly what the case needs, but I don't happen to be working on that at the time.
+I worked on that last month.
+And I say, "All right, so-and-so and so-and-so."
+And there's also this stress: they sometimes will dive in with enormous confidence into doing something weird because I ask them to do it; they figure out it probably is doable.
 That's not always true!
 But they always do it, isn't that funny?

-I...
 I run into very few can'ts.

-But here... here we have techniques which are essentially so easy, you haven't found it out yet.
+But here we have techniques which are essentially so easy, you haven't found it out yet.
 You just haven't found this out yet, that's all, to the degree that you could find it out.
-A lot of you know that there... must be fairly simple, but you've got theory and you haven't got it digested at all; a lot of the information's lying around sort of like big lumps of dough, and uh... you haven't shifted it from the right side to the left side and turned it red and blue yet!
+A lot of you know that they must be fairly simple, but you've got theory and you haven't got it digested at all.
+A lot of the information's lying around sort of like big lumps of dough, and you haven't shifted it from the right side to the left side and turned it red and blue yet.
 That's all.